Ets Patissier model and range history after 1940.

 After the war encouraged by the Monnet and Marshall plan (To re-equip French agriculture quickly with cost-effective tractors, motoculteurs and agricultural equipment made in France and supplemented initially with American imports).
 Patissier initially started its production with its new motoculteurs and now Tractors (for small farms/polyculture maraichère, and viticulture/vignoble).

-In 1945 early 1946 there where still significant parts for the B5, C7, D9 and type R ranges.
+In 1945 early 1946 there were still significant parts for the B5, C7, D9 and type R ranges.
 So Patissier made up a number of motoculteurs from these parts and sold them.
 I know this as I recently acquired a 1945 Energic D9, that had been in the same family since new!

 Energic Type R 5cv & 7cv (1937- 1951)

-This model, was available in the late 1930’s (from 1937 on wards).
-It was ahead of its time and offered Patissier ground breaking engineering, compact and efficient 2 stroke engines.
+This model was available in the late 1930s (from 1937 onwards).
+It was ahead of its time and offered Patissier groundbreaking engineering, compact and efficient 2 stroke engines.
 It was re-manufactured after the second world war as part of the starting line up of Motoculturers available from Ets.
 Patissier.